atembe17/VectorOperationsCUDA/README.md

 # VectorOperationsCUDA
-Vector Operations on CUDA using Page Lock Memory
+Implementation of Addition, Subtraction and Scaling operation on CUDA using Page Lock Memory (Pinned Memory)